Retinitis pigmentosa: Treatment

 - University of North Carolina, Chapel-Hill

 Retinitis pigmentosa (RP) comprises a complex group of inherited dystrophies characterized by progressive degeneration and dysfunction of the retina, primarily affecting photoreceptor and pigment epithelial function .
-The clinical manifestations of retinitis pigmentosa (RP) include night blindness, loss of peripheral vision from progressive loss of photoreceptors, and variably loss of central vision due to cataracts and macular edema.
+The clinical manifestations of RP include night blindness, loss of peripheral vision from progressive loss of photoreceptors, and variably loss of central vision due to cataracts and macular edema.

-This topic will address currently available treatment options, as well as review therapeutic strategies that remain experimental.
+This topic addresses available treatment options as well as review therapeutic strategies that remain experimental.
 The clinical manifestations and diagnosis of retinitis pigmentosa are discussed separately.
 (See "Retinitis pigmentosa: Clinical presentation and diagnosis".)

-Vitamin and nutritional supplementation therapy, while currently available, is beneficial only for a limited group of patients with some forms of RP.
+Vitamin and nutritional supplementation therapy is beneficial only for a limited group of patients with some forms of retinitis pigmentosa (RP).
 Several new treatments are on the horizon to slow or possibly even reverse the retinal degeneration caused by photoreceptor loss.
 These treatments include gene therapy and retinal cell transplantation.

 - Retinitis pigmentosa.
 A symposium on terminology and methods of examination.
 Ophthalmology 1983; 90:126.

 - Jacobson SG, Cideciyan AV.
 Treatment possibilities for retinitis pigmentosa.
 N Engl J Med 2010; 363:1669.